-Students who receive an administrative grade change may submit the SAP Appeal for Aid Reestablishment at the time of the grade change.
+Students who receive an administrative grade change (not a grade change based on a repeated class) may submit the SAP Appeal for Aid Reestablishment at the time of the grade change.
 SAP will be recalculated to determine if aid reestablishment is warranted or a GPA & Pace of Completion Appeal or Maximum Timeframe Appeal is still required.
 This form can also be found in the financial aid section of MyMC under General Financial Aid Forms.